 Permits for Critical Dunes & High-Risk Erosion Areas

 Required for earth moving, vegetation removal, and/or construction

-Michigan law, Part 353, Sand Dune Protection and Management, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, requires landowners to get a permit from Michigan Department of Environment, Great Lakes, and Energy (EGLE) for projects that involve earthmoving, vegetation removal, and/or construction.
+Michigan law, Part 353, Sand Dunes Protection and Management, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, requires landowners to get a permit from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) for projects that “significantly alter the physical characteristics of a Critical Dune Area, involving earthmoving, vegetation removal, and/or construction.
+Examples of activities where permits are typically required include the construction of a house or garage, building a road or driveway, installing a septic system, installing retaining walls, and sand removal.
 If you are planning a project in critical dunes or high risk erosion area, contact EGLE for information about a per-permit meeting.

 Visit EGLE’s Critical Dunes Program Page for more information:

 The Ottawa Conservation District is a local resource for information about Michigan’s sand dunes, including Critical Dune and High-Risk Erosion Areas.
 We can provide public education and outreach, technical assistance related to dune management, and services to help landowners navigate the Critical Dunes regulatory process.

 As part of the EGLE Critical Dunes permitting process, a “Vegetation Assurance” form must be completed.
 This form documents all vegetation removal that will occur during a construction project, including plants, trees, and groundcover.
 This form then lists recommendations to stabilize and revegetate the site during and after construction has been completed.
 OCD staff can provide:

 - Completion and submission of the Vegetation Assurance Form with site recommendations for a fee of $250.